lucgames12321/DigitalSignage-client/Production_Ready/README.md

     ```bash
     ./setup.sh
     ```

 This script will automatically install all necessary dependencies and configure your Raspberry Pi for DigitalSignage.

 -----------------------------------------------------------------------
 ## Configure Raspberry Pi Settings
-Use `raspi-config` to configure essential settings:
+Use `sudo raspi-config` to configure essential settings:
 - **System Options**: Change the hostname to your preferred name.
 - **Display Options**: Disable screen blanking to prevent the screen from turning off.
 - **Interface Options**: Enable SSH for remote access.
 - **Advanced Options**: Expand the filesystem to use the full SD card capacity.
-- **Advanced Options**: If not already set, configure Wayland to use X11.
+- **Advanced Options: Configure Wayland to use X11!!!**

-> Note: After making these changes, select "Finish" and reboot your Raspberry Pi when prompted.
+> Note: After making these changes, select "Finish" and reboot your Raspberry Pi when prompted!!!
 -----------------------------------------------------------------------
 ## Browser Configuration
+For the browser there are some settings that can solve some problems/improve the viewing experience:
-- Chromium browser as the main browser
+- Chromium browser as the main browser.
-- Third-party cookies disabled
+- Third-party cookies disabled.
-- Install extensions like Adblock and accept cookies
+- Install extensions like Adblock and accept cookies.
-- **Translator disabled!!!**
+- Translator disabled.

 -----------------------------------------------------------------------
-## Install Dependencies and xdotool
+## Install Dependencies for Python script
 To ensure your Raspberry Pi is up to date and has all necessary dependencies for running this project, run the following commands:
 ```bash
 sudo apt-get update && sudo apt-get upgrade -y